One-to-one meetings: a complete guide

 The frequency of your one-to-ones depends on the relationship you have with your direct report.

 Most people prefer a weekly or fortnightly one-to-one.
 Others may want a monthly one-to-one.
 If you work closely and you know your employee’s capabilities well, this might work well for you.
+Regular meetings and regular check-ins are essential for maintaining open communication, ensuring ongoing feedback, and supporting employee development.

 There’s no set time for a one-to-one, either.
 30 minutes might be spot on if you’re having weekly catch-ups with someone who needs little guidance.
 Likewise, if you only meet up once per month, you may find you need a 90-minute or 2-hour meeting to make time for everything you want to discuss.
-We’d recommend starting out with an hour and adjusting it as you settle into a routine.

 5 things to cover in a one-to-one meeting